 As always, it doesn’t hurt to shop around and compare mortgage rates for jumbo loans.
 If you’re looking to get one, your best bet is to check out one of the big banks or find investors who are part of the secondary mortgage market.
 There are a variety of jumbo loans to choose from, including ones with adjustable and fixed interest rates.

-Comparing Jumbo Loans & Conforming Loans
+Comparing Jumbo Loans vs. Conforming Loans

-If you’re buying an expensive home, you can expect its peripheral costs to also be a bit pricey.
+If you’re buying an expensive home, you can expect its peripheral costs to also be a bit pricier.
 The same principal applies to jumbo loans, especially if they’re well above the conforming loan limit for your county.

 While many lenders will consider lowering their down payment requirements for jumbo loan applicants, most still call for the industry standard of 20%.
 If you make a down payment of less than 20%, you may be on the hook for private mortgage insurance (PMI), which isn’t cheap.
 These stipulations are the same with conforming loans.